CS50Dartmouth21FS1/home/activities/activitygdb/README.md

 ```

 Notice that we can list the code around a line number by specifying that line number.
-Notice further that you can just hit "enter" at the gdb commandline to mean "do it again", or in the case of `list`, "list some more".
+Notice further that you can just hit "enter" at the gdb commandline to mean "do the last command again", or in the case of `list`, "list some more".

-Notice that we can set breakpoints by identifying the name of a function (e.g., "main"), or by specifying a particular line in our source code (e.g., lines 27 and 37).
+Notice that we can set breakpoints by identifying the name of a function (e.g., `main`, `myfunc`, etc.), or by specifying a particular line in our source code (e.g., lines 27 and 37).

 > When you are debugging programs with multiple files you can also set breakpoints in different files by specifying the file as well as the function name/line of code where you'd like to enable a breakpoint.

 If you want to see the breakpoints you've currently created, run `info break` (as shown above).